adnenabdessaied/adnenabdessaied.github.io/_pages/about.md

 * [24.10.2023] 🔥 Paper accepted at **WACV'24**, Hawaii, USA 🇺🇸
 * [29.09.2023] 📜 Reviewing for CHI'24
 * [15.04.2023] 📜 Reviewing for ACM MM'23
-* [02.02.2023] 📜 Reviewing for the Journal of Artificial Intelligence'23
+* [02.02.2023] 📜 Reviewing for the Journal of Artificial Intelligence
 * [16.08.2022] 🔥 Paper accepted at **COLING'22 [oral 📣]**, Gyeongju, Korea 🇰🇷
 * [27.03.2022] 🔥 Paper accepted at **ACL-RepL4NLP'22**, Dublin, Ireland 🇮🇪
 * [01.04.2021] 🏆 My master's thesis received the the outsanding work award from IC SimTech